Louisville Cardinals: Volleyball

 In 2021, the Cardinals won the ACC title and entered the NCAA tournament undefeated.
 Setter Tori Dilfer and middle blocker Anna Stevenson were named first-team All-Americans by the American Volleyball Coaches Association, becoming the program's first-ever first-team All-Americans, and outside hitter Anna DeBeer was named a third-team All-American.
 Dilfer was also named ACC Setter of the Year.
 The Cardinals' only loss was in the national semifinals to eventual champion Wisconsin.

 Ladybirds

 The University of Louisville Ladybirds dance team has won 20 national titles.
 The Ladybirds have won nine of the last ten national competitions, including the last four years, in the National Cheerleading Association Championships in Daytona Beach, Fla.
 The Ladybirds also added the 2014, 2016, 2017 Hip Hop national title to their trophy case.
-In the years 2016-18 the Ladybirds won a double title, placing first in both the team performance and hip hop categories.
-UofL won the Universal Dance Association title in 1995 and 1997.
+In the years 2016–18 the Ladybirds won a double title, placing first in both the team performance and hip hop categories.
+Louisville won the Universal Dance Association title in 1995 and 1997.
 The Ladybirds have long been successful, placing in the top five in their national competition 21 of the last 27 years.
 The group is under the direction of Sheryl Knight.

 Championships

 NCAA team championships

-Louisville has won 3 NCAA team national championships.
+Louisville has won three NCAA team national championships, although the third win in 2013 was vacated by the NCAA.